The San Antonio class landing platform dock is the latest class of amphibious force ship for the US Navy.

 USS New York (LPD 21)

 The keel for USS New York (LPD 21) was laid in September 2004.
 It was launched in December 2007 and commissioned in November 2009.
-Construction of USS New York included 24t of steel salvaged from the wreckage of the World Trade Center, as a memorial to those who lost their lives in New York on 11 September 2001.
+The construction of USS New York included 24t of steel salvaged from the wreckage of the World Trade Center as a memorial to those who lost their lives in New York on 11 September 2001.

 USS San Diego (LPD 22)

-In December 1996 the US Navy awarded a contract to an industrial alliance led by Northrop Grumman Ship Systems (formerly Litton Avondale), with General Dynamics Bath Iron Works, Raytheon Electronic Systems and Intergraph Corporation, to design and construct the first of an anticipated 12 ships under the navy’s LPD 17 programme.
+The US Navy awarded a contract to an industrial alliance led by Northrop Grumman Ship Systems (formerly Litton Avondale), with General Dynamics Bath Iron Works, Raytheon Electronic Systems, and Intergraph Corporation, to design and construct the first of 12 ships under the navy’s LPD 17 programme in December 1996.

 It was planned that Avondale would build eight and Bath Iron Works four ships.

-However, in June 2002, the US Navy signed an MoU with Northrop Grumman and Bath Iron Works, making Northrop Grumman responsible for the construction of all San Antonio Class vessels, while Bath is the builder of four Arleigh Burke destroyers, previously assigned to Northrop Grumman.
+However, in June 2002, the US Navy signed a memorandum of understanding (MoU) with Northrop Grumman and Bath Iron Works, making Northrop Grumman responsible for the construction of all San Antonio class vessels.
+Bath is the builder of four Arleigh Burke destroyers, previously assigned to Northrop Grumman.

-The ship is constructed from steel and designed to minimise radar cross section.
-Enhanced survivability features include improved fragmentation and nuclear blast protection and shock-hardened structure.
-Automation and integration of systems has enabled a significant reduction in crew, projected to be 361.
+Enhanced survivability features include improved fragmentation and nuclear blast protection, as well as a shock-hardened structure.
+Automation and integration of systems have enabled a significant reduction in the crew, projected to be 361.

-Accommodation is provided for two LCAC (landing craft air cushioned), 700 troops and 14 new AAAVs.
-Each LCAC is capable of carrying 60t of cargo and vehicles, including the M1A2 Abrams tank, at speeds of up to 40kt.
+Accommodation is provided for two LCAC, 700 troops, and 14 new AAAVs.
+Each LCAC can carry 60t of cargo and vehicles, including the M1A2 Abrams tank at speeds of up to 40k.

-The ship’s advanced enclosed mast / sensor (AEM/S) system consists of two large eight-sided structures, which house the radar and communications antennae with a hybrid frequency-selective surface.
-As well as reducing the ship’s radar cross section, the AEM / S system also protects the equipment from exposure to the elements.
+The ship’s advanced enclosed mast / sensor (AEM/S) system consists of two large eight-sided structures, which accommodate the radar and communications antennae with a hybrid frequency-selective surface.
+As well as reducing the ship’s radar cross-section, the AEM / S system also protects the equipment from exposure to the elements.

-Aircraft carrying capabilities and weapon systems of the San Antonio Class
+Aircraft carrying capabilities of the San Antonio class

 The hangar deck provides aviation maintenance facilities and is sufficiently large to accommodate one Sea Stallion, two Sea Knights, three Super Cobra helicopters or one MV-22 Osprey tiltrotor aircraft.

-The hangar doors are constructed by Indal Technologies.
-Each blast-resistant door weighs 18,000kg and has three horizontal folding panels.
+The blast-resistant hangar doors, which were constructed by Indal Technologies, weigh 18,000kg and have three horizontal folding panels each.